A7med7777/alx-system_engineering-devops/0x01-shell_permissions/README.md

 <br>1-who_am_i: a script that prints the effective username of the current user.
 <br>2-groups: a script that prints all the groups the current user is part of.
 <br>3-new_owner: a script that changes the owner of the file hello to the user betty.
+<br>4-empty: a script that creates an empty file called hello.